jeffhandley/strickland/docs/Composition/form.md

 * If `form.fields` is a string, it is treated as a single field
 * If `form.fields` is an array, all items are treated as field names
 * If `form.fields` is not supplied, all fields are validated
+* If `form.fields` is an _empty_ array, no fields are validated

+In all cases, the rest of the form validation results will be refreshed, including the `validationErrors` array and the possible `validateAsync` function that captures remaining async validation.

 ### Previous Validation Results: `form.validationResults`